Implementation of a quantum linear solver for the Vlasov-Ampere equation: Implementation with Classiq

 The upper left part of $A$ refers to the discrete operation $F=\zeta_{\rm bc}\cdot (\vec{v}\otimes \mathbb{I}) \cdot(\mathbb{I}\otimes\nabla_x)$, given by the product of the following matrices:

 where we omit the $\ket{E}$ qubit as this block acts on $\ket{E}=\ket{0}$.

 The first two operations can be block-encoded via simple, well-known quantum primitives: $\zeta_{\rm bc}$ is given by xor-ing the relevant arithmetic condition with a single block variable, and $(\vec{v}\otimes \mathbb{I})$ refers to a diagonal matrix with the typical "amplitude assignment" operation $|v\rangle|0\rangle \rightarrow \eta(v)|v\rangle|1\rangle + \sqrt{1-\eta^2(v)}|v\rangle|0\rangle $, with $\eta(v)=v/v_{\max}$ in our case.
-For both of these operations we use Classiq built-in arithmetic and numeric assignment~\footnote{The amplitude assignment is given by a non-scalable implementation, yet it is very practical for demonstration.
-One can devise a scalable block encoding for a diagonal matrix, e.g., following the idea in Ref.~\cite{Gilyen_etal2019}}\cite{qmod2025}; see listings~\ref{lst:be_xi}, and~\ref{lst:be_v}.
+For both of these operations we use Classiq built-in arithmetic and numeric assignment~\cite{qmod2025}; see listings~\ref{lst:be_xi}, and~\ref{lst:be_v} (As mentioned in the main text, the amplitude assignment is given by a non-scalable implementation, yet it is very practical for demonstration.
+One can devise a scalable block encoding for a diagonal matrix, e.g., following the idea in Ref.~\cite{Gilyen_etal2019}).
 We designate the block encoding of those two operations as $U_{\zeta,1}$ and $U_{v,v_{\max}}$, respectively.

-Next we focus on the block encoding for $\nabla_x$, which comprises of two parts, one for the bulk and one for the boundaries:
+Next, we focus on the block encoding for $\nabla_x$, which comprises of two parts, one for the bulk and one for the boundaries:

 The bulk term can be implemented with two block qubits, following Ref.~\cite{BE_Sunderhauf} (see Eq.
 (56) therein), where the resulting scaling factor is $\Delta x^{-1}$.
 The code for implementing $U_{{\nabla}_x^{\rm bulk}, \Delta x^{-1}}$ and the its schematic description, are given in listing~\ref{lst:be_dx_bulk} and Fig.~\ref{fig:be_dx_bulk}, respectively.